-- Your kidneys and liver, which help your body breakdown the medicines, may not work as well.
+- Your kidneys and liver, which help your body break down the medicines, may not work as well.

 - Weakened muscles around your oesophagus (food pipe) can make swallowing difficult.

 Also, you may be seeing more than one doctor and are likely to have more medicines.
-If you are using many medicines, these may interact with each other increasing the chances of unwanted side effects.
+If you are using many medicines, these may interact with each other, increasing the chances of unwanted side effects.

 If you are unsure, ask your pharmacist to explain how to take your medicines so that you get the right dose of the right medicine at the right time.

-If you're having trouble keeping track of your medicines, talk to your doctor, nurse or pharmacist about having an up-to-date list of your medicines.
-This medication list (also called yellow card) includes the name of the medicine, your dose, the time to take it, any special instructions and what it is used for.
+If you're having trouble keeping track of your medicines, talk to your doctor, nurse or pharmacist and ask them for an up-to-date list of your medicines.
+Your medicine list (also called a yellow card) includes the name of the medicine, your dose, the time to take it, any special instructions and what it is used for.

 Having this list helps you to give this information correctly and quickly at a time when you might need it the most, such as in an emergency.

 Taking your medicines as prescribed will help you get the best results.
-To help you remember, you can mark the calendar, use a wall chart, set an alarm, use a pillbox or ask your pharmacist about compliance packaging.
-This means repacking your medicines into blister packs or sachets.
+To help you remember, you can mark the calendar, use a wall chart, set an alarm, use a reminder app on your phone, use a pillbox or ask your pharmacist about re-packing your medicines into blister packs or sachets.

 Read more about side effects of medicines.